 Behave in Gandhian way: Ashok Gehlot tells MLAs staging 'dharna' at Raj Bhawan

 Jaipur, July 24: Rajasthan Chief Minister Ashok Gehlot on Friday urged Congress MLAs sitting on a 'dharna' at the Raj Bhawan here to behave in the Gandhian way as confrontation is not desirable.

-The chief minister said the governor not giving his approval for calling an assembly session is unprecedented and hoped that he will soon let the government know his reasons.
+The Chief Minister said the governor not giving his approval for calling an assembly session is unprecedented and hoped that he will soon let the government know his reasons.

 State Congress MLAs of the Gehlot camp, led by the chief minister, arrived at the Raj Bhawan earlier in the day in four buses from a hotel on the city outskirts where they have been camping for the past few days.

 They began a 'dharna' saying they will stay put till the governor summons a session of the state assembly.
 Gehlot has "requested all the MLAs to behave in the Gandhian way and we do not want any confrontation," according to a statement issued by the chief minister after he met Governor Kalraj Mishra.

 Studying your request, SC seized off matter, Governor tells Ashok Gehlot